Mixing and mastering. Specialised in Pop, Soul and Funk.

 Q: What's your strongest skill?

-A: Identifying emotions and making them stronger.
+A: Identifying emotions and making them stand out.

 Q: What do you bring to a song?